eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/sdn-computer-netwk.md

 + Knowledge of Internet protocols (e.g., TCP/IP, BGP, OSPF, TACACS, IPSEC, SNMP, SYSLOG)
 + Understanding of standard networking protocols and components such as: TCP/IP, HTTP, DNS, ICMP, the OSI Model, Subnetting, and Load Balancing
 + Knowledge of routing protocols such as BGP and OSPF
++ Experience with network technologies like DNS, AWS security groups, VPCs, etc.
+	- VPC: virtual private cloud
++ Experience with load balancing technologies such as ELB, NGINX, etc.
++ skill set:
+	- As a Network Engineer you will be responsible for the design, implementation, and support for the network within the OVHcloud environment.
+You will be required to understand application and hardware points of failure, performance characteristics and have the ability to identify actionable items to maintain an acceptable service level for all associated environments and applications.
+You will be required to participate in an on-call rotation and serve as top-level support for network related issues.
+	- Provide Tier I/II Technical Support for OVHCloud's global network infrastructure.
+	- Execute or implement simple, automated and scripted changes or infrastructure requests.
+	- Troubleshoot and provide customer support for technology and infrastructure issues.
+	- Document and update incident technical details into ServiceNow/Jira ticketing system.
+	- Escalate issues to Tier III support if unable to resolve through initial triage and troubleshooting.
+	- Execution of standard operational processes which involve technology and client interfaces.
+	- 1-2 years of hands on enterprise network operations support experience
+	- CCNA certification required
+	- Intermediate understanding of OSI model and troubleshooting of technology related issues
+	- Intermediate understanding of network protocols (to include but not limited to): OSPF EIGRP BGP MPLS RSTP STP HSRP VRRP VRF VTP DHCP DNS CDP LLDP ARP FTP TFTP
+	- CCNA level knowledge and experience (at least 1yr)
+	- Able to work well in a fast-paced environment and be comfortable in stressful situations
+	- Can effectively communicate with both management as well as non-technical personnel on any technology issue to ensure they understand the nature of the issue and current statue easily understood on any outage conference calls
+	- Detail oriented self-motivated goal driven
+	- Intermediate familiarity with Cisco IOS, Nexus NX-OS and IOS-XR
+	- Knowledge of the following is preferred:
+		* Network product: Arista
+		* Virtualization network knowledge: VxLan
+		* Scripting: Python, Perl
+		* Devops: Linux, Github, bastion
+		* Security knowledge: firewall, VPN
+		* Load balancer
++ skill set:
+	- GitHub is looking for engineers to join the Traffic Engineering team within our larger Data Center Engineering organization.
+You will focus on the systems and tools that enable our engineers to operate and scale the world's largest code hosting platform.
+You will help maintain our edge and internal traffic and service load balancers, design and implement DDoS mitigation systems, and help improve end user performance through expanding our global network.
+	- The Data Center Engineering team is highly distributed and you will thrive in an environment of remote work and asynchronous communication.
+You're expected to have strong written communication skills and be able to develop working relationships with coworkers in locations around the globe.
+	- As an engineer at GitHub you'll always be challenged to solve interesting and novel problems that have real impact on how the world builds software.
+	- Responsibilities:
+		* Design and implement global traffic management and DDoS mitigation systems with stringent availability requirements.
+		* Build and maintain critical network systems spanning thousands of nodes across multiple regions to support GitHub’s global infrastructure.
+		* Cultivate open source projects developed by GitHub and build things you are proud to share.
+		* Work closely with networking and facilities teams to design and support our global data center presence.
+	- Minimum Qualifications:
+		* Experience building and managing large clusters of Linux servers with configuration management and infrastructure as code, such as Puppet, Chef, Ansible, or Salt and Terraform.
+		* Standard web protocols and systems should be second nature to you, such as TCP, HTTP, TLS, DNS, CDNs, load balancers.
+		* Proficiency in high-level languages such as Ruby, Python and Bash.
+		* Experience diagnosing and resolving performance problems at the intersection of software and hardware.
+		* You take a pragmatic approach to decision making and design choices.
+	- Bonus Qualifications:
+		* Familiarity with systems languages such as C/C++ or Go.
+		* Experience with network technologies such as BGP, or work with network configuration on Arista EOS and/or Juniper Junos.
+		* Experience operating services in physical data centers and the public cloud, or multiple public clouds.
+		* Experience at a large content provider or content delivery network.
 + skill set:
 	- NVIDIA Research is seeking extraordinary networking innovators to join our NVResearch team.
 In this role, you will contribute to the development of future high-performance and embedded computing systems.
 You will need a great background of research excellence in building systems and a deep understanding and broad perspective across the fields of computer architecture and communication systems for distributed computation.
 NVIDIA has pioneered programmable GPUs and the CUDA language, and this visionary Research team will take those technologies to the next level with its creative ideas and new inventions.
 This position offers you the opportunity to have a real impact while working with some of the most creative and forward-thinking people in the world who are here at this dynamic, technology-focused company.
 	- This role requires the person to conduct creative and innovative research in networking and associated technologies.
 Positive impact to NVIDIA’s business is the key measure of success.
 This requires: